Dark matter in the Randall-Sundrum model with non-universal coupling: Dark matter in the Randall-Sundrum framework

 \section{Dark matter in the Randall-Sundrum framework}

 In the Randall-Sundrum framework, the particle interaction with the massive spin-2 gravitons $Y_{\mu\nu}$ is purely gravitational and is through the energy-momentum tensor being given by

 where $T_i^{\mu\nu}$ is the energy-momentum tensor of the $i^{\rm th}$ particle, $c_i$ is the corresponding coupling and $\Lambda$ is the scale of KK graviton interaction.
 We assume the DM fields to be either a real scalar, a real vector, a vector-like spin-1/2 Dirac fermion or a spin-3/2 fermion.
 The DM fields are further assumed to be SM singlets which do not carry any SM charge.
 It is also assumed that the DM particles are odd under a discrete ${\mathbb Z}_2$ symmetry so that there is no mixing between the DM and SM fields.
 It is assumed that the DM particles live on the IR brane.
 The mass of the DM particle is taken to be less than the mass of the gravitons for simplicity so that there is no DM annihilation into KK graviton states.
-We consider two benchmark models depending upon the relative placement of SM particles on or near the branes \begin{description} \item[Model A] In the first benchmark model (Top-philic KK graviton) the right-handed top-quarks alone are assumed to be located on the IR brane, $SU(3)_C$ and $U(1)_Y$ gauge bosons live in the bulk and the rest of the SM fields including the $SU(2)_L$ gauge bosons live on the UV brane or close to it. \item[Model B] In the second benchmark model (lepto-philic KK graviton), the right-handed leptons are assumed to live on the IR brane and only the $U(1)_Y$ gauge bosons are assumed to live in the bulk with the rest of the SM particles including the gauge bosons live close to or on the UV brane. \end{description} In the present framework, the graviton alone is expected to interact strongly with particles on the IR brane while the coupling with $W^\pm$, SM Higgs boson and other fermion is weak.
-The coupling of graviton with the gauge bosons living in the bulk is suppressed by the volume factor of the order of $1/\ln(M_{Pl}/M_{IR}) \sim 0.03$ with the IR brane scale taken to be at ${\cal O}(\rm TeV)$ scale.
-This suppression factor is of the order of one-loop suppression factor $\alpha/4\pi$ for the EW or colour gauge bosons, $\alpha$ being the corresponding fine structure constant ($\alpha = \alpha_S$ for colour gluons and $\alpha_{\rm em}$ for electro-weak gauge bosons).
-The interaction Lagrangian relevant for the two benchmark models is this given by \begin{description}[leftmargin=0pt,labelindent=0pt] \item[Model A]
+We consider two benchmark models depending upon the relative placement of SM particles on or near the branes \begin{description} \item[Model A] In the first benchmark model (Top-philic KK graviton) the right-handed top-quarks alone are assumed to be located on the IR brane, $SU(3)_C$ and $U(1)_Y$ gauge bosons live in the bulk and the rest of the SM fields including the $SU(2)_L$ gauge bosons live on the UV brane or close to it. \item[Model B] In the second benchmark model (lepto-philic KK graviton), the right-handed leptons are assumed to live on the IR brane and only the $U(1)_Y$ gauge bosons are assumed to live in the bulk with the rest of the SM particles including the gauge bosons live close to or on the UV brane. \end{description} In both the models discussed above the SM Higgs boson is placed far away from the IR brane and is thus incapable of solving the hierarchy problem with the usual large warped factor in the original RS proposal.
+Also with the completely UV localised left-handed and IR localised right-handed top quarks, it may be difficult to generate the top quark mass.
+However, placement of left-handed and right-handed top quark fields strictly on the UV and IR branes is perhaps not required.
+The overlap of these two fields in the bulk can still generate top mass term, even though a large amount of tuning of 5D parameters is needed to achieve its observed large value~\cite{Pomarol:1999ad,Chang:1999nh}.
+Further, the spectrum of massive KK gluons and of $U(1)$ bulk gauge fields will have interactions with the SM fields on the IR brane.
+These KK gauge bosons are in general lighter than the KK graviton modes and interact strongly with the SM fields on the brane.
+The coupling can however, be somewhat suppressed with the use of brane localised kinetic terms.
+These comparatively strongly coupled gauge KK states will result in strong constraints on their masses from the electroweak precision data.
+This would result in large bulk curvature in severe tension with the solution of the hierarchy problem in the RS framework~\cite{Davoudiasl:2000wi,Davoudiasl:1999tf}.
+However, our purpose here is to investigate the possibility of a DM particle interacting purely gravitationally in a non-universal RS frame work and still be able to generate the observed DM relic density without severally transgressing the constraints arising from the collider searches and from the direct and indirect experiments.
+We have also not considered radion exchange in our study since the radion coupling to matter is through the trace of the energy momentum tensor.
+The radion in general is lighter than the first KK graviton mass and its coupling to matter is reduced.
+The cross-section through radion exchange is thus suppressed away from the radion resonance.
+In our bench mark models however, the radion coupling to the right-handed fermions vanishes.
+The interaction Lagrangian relevant for the two benchmark models is thus given by: \begin{description}[leftmargin=0pt,labelindent=0pt] \item[Model A]